-Under the order, a landlord or owner of a residential property may not evict any “covered person” from any residential property.
-A “covered person” is any tenant, lessee, or resident who provides to their landlord a declaration that
+Under the order, a landlord or owner of a residential property may not evict any “covered person” from any residential property in any state or U.S. territory where there are documented cases of COVID-19 that provides a level of public-health protections below the requirements listed in the September order.
+A “covered person” is any tenant, lessee, or resident who provides to their landlord a declaration of the following:

 - they have used their best efforts to obtain government assistance for rent;

-- they expect to earn no more than $99,000 in 2020, were not required to report any income in 2019, or received a stimulus check under the CARES Act;
+- they expect to earn no more than $99,000 in calendar year 2021, were not required to report any income in 2020, or received a stimulus check under the Coronavirus Aid, Relief, and Economic Security (CARES) Act;

-- they are unable to pay the full rent due to a substantial loss of income, reduced work hours, layoff, or extraordinary out-of-pocket medical expenses;
+- they are unable to pay the full rent because of a substantial loss of income, reduced work hours, layoff, or extraordinary out-of-pocket medical expenses;

-- they are using their best efforts to make timely partial payments as close to the full payment as circumstances permit; and
+- they are using their best efforts to make timely partial payments as close to the full payment as circumstances permit taking into account other nondiscretionary expenses; and

 - eviction would likely render them homeless or force them to move into and live in close quarters in a shared housing situation.

-A sample declaration is attached to the order.
+A sample declaration is attached to the previous order.

 The order provides that persons violating the order may be subject to a fine of up to $100,000 ($250,000 if the violation results in death), one year in jail, or both.